State Taxes

 Who is eligible for Vermont High School Diplomas for Wartime Veterans?
 Honorably discharged Veterans who left a Vermont high school before graduation to serve during the following wartime periods are eligible:

 Applicants can choose to receive their diploma from any Vermont public school listed on page two of the application.
-For more information contact the Vermont Office of Veterans Affairs at 802-828-3379 or at 888-666-9844 (in-state toll free).
+Completed applications must be mailed to:

 Vermont Office of Veterans Affairs, Application for a Diploma for World War II, Korean War, and Vietnam War Era Veterans